 Service workers may make them feel like native apps, but PWAs are still effectively websites under the hood, and that means they are:

-- Shareable — This may be more or less useful depending on your app, but in theory a user should be able to take the URL of the page they are on and share it with a friend, or access that same URL on another device and get the same page.
+- Shareable — This may be more or less useful depending on your app, but in theory, a user should be able to take the URL of the page they are on and share it with a friend, or access that same URL on another device and get the same page.

 But, for companies starting from scratch or transitioning away from a native app, building up your web presence from scratch might be less enticing, and indeed disastrous.
-Any good SEO consultant will tell you that it takes time, effort, and indeed sometimes money and advertising to maintain a competitive search presence nowadays.
+Any good SEO consultant will tell you that it takes time, effort, and, indeed, sometimes money and advertising to maintain a competitive search presence nowadays.

 It turns out that app stores offer a lot of discoverability right out of the box: everyone knows where to go to find the apps they want.
-There are efforts out there to provide a similar experience for PWAs like Appscope, but their popularity obviously pales in comparison to Apple and Google’s marketplaces.
+There are efforts out there to provide a similar experience for PWAs like Appscope, but their popularity obviously pales compared to Apple and Google’s marketplaces.
 If you’re a smaller shop with less of a chance of reaching the top of search results, you might not see the adoption you need without costly marketing or SEO consulting.

 However, even if you are blessed with good SEO and top-ranking search results, don’t celebrate just yet.
-Chances are that around half of your users are on iPhones or iPads, and I hate to break it to you but…
+Chances are that around half of your users are on iPhones or iPads, and I hate to break it to you, but…

 The Ugly: iOS, Safari, and PWAs

-That’s right, we’re finally going to address the fact that iOS doesn’t fully support PWAs (as of iOS version 12).
+That’s right, we’re finally going to address the fact that iOS doesn’t fully support PWAs (as of iOS version 13).
 It is probably the single most limiting thing about PWAs right now, so let’s get into it.

-In short: Apple values the integrity of its walled-garden, so many of the capabilities that Chrome exposes for PWAs on Android are simply missing when it comes to Safari on iOS.
+In short: Apple values the integrity of its walled-garden.
+So, many of the capabilities that Chrome exposes for PWAs on Android are simply missing when it comes to Safari on iOS.

 - Store more than 50mb of files for offline content

-- Display install banners to invite installation to the homescreen
+- Display install banners to invite installation to the Home Screen

 - Access each app separately in settings, they’re all under “Safari”